onasunnymorning/domain-os/README.md

 * Migration toolkit

 ## Deployment
-The app is containerized and geared towards a kubernetes runtime.
+The app is containerized and suggests a kubernetes deployment for production and docker-compose or Tilt for development.
 * github CI pipeline running unit and integration tests + push new images (CD pending)
 * Helm for templating deployments
 * Docker compose or Tilt for a quick feedback look when developing